Supervisor Localization of Timed Discrete-Event Systems under Partial Observation and Communication Delay: Supervisor Localization of TDES with Communication Delay

-As we have mentioned, a consequence of introducing the communication channels is that the agents ${\bf G}_k$ ($k \in \mathcal{N}$) generally have distinct observable event sets.
+As we have mentioned, a consequence of introducing the communication channels is that the agents ${\bf G}_k$ ($k \in \mathcal{N}$) have distinct observable event sets.
 Hence the local preemptors/controllers to be allocated to different agents will be required to have different observable event sets.
-To address this, rather than synthesizing a monolithic supervisor, we propose to synthesize $N$ decentralized supervisors one for each observable event set $\tilde\Sigma_{o,k}$ ($k \in \mathcal{N}$) given by { }
+To address this, rather than synthesizing a monolithic supervisor for a single observable event subset $\Sigma_o$, we propose to synthesize $N$ decentralized supervisors one for each observable event set $\tilde\Sigma_{o,k}$ ($k \in \mathcal{N}$) given by